 |Logs||No logs (audited)|

-|Support||24/7 Live chat|
+|Support||24/7 live chat|

-NordVPN is one of our favorite VPN services.
+NordVPN is the best VPN for blocking ads.
 They do everything you would expect of a great VPN, and are always hard at work implementing the latest in VPN technology.
-Most recently, they rolled out a custom VPN protocol (NordLynx) that provides full support for the super-fast, and super-secure WireGuard VPN protocol.
-In our testing with NordLynx, NordVPN significantly outperforms their previous benchmark speeds.
+NordVPN is an audited no-logs VPN that is based in Panama.

 Now that we have covered how Nord VPN blocks ads, let’s examine some other features of this leading VPN service.
-Here are some of NordVPN’s best privacy and security features, that we haven’t already covered:
+Here are some of NordVPN’s best privacy and security features that we haven’t already covered: